rodralez/NaveGo/README.md

 ## INS/GNSS integration example using synthetic (simulated) data

-The file `navego_example.m` tries to demonstrate how NaveGo works.
-It compares the performances of two simulated IMUs, ADIS16405 IMU and ADIS16488 IMU, both integrated with a simulated GNSS.
+The file `navego_example_synth.m` tries to demonstrate how NaveGo works.
+It compares the performances of two simulated INS/GNSS systems, one using an ADIS16405 IMU and another using an ADIS16488 IMU, both fused using a simulated GNSS receptor.

 Next, a description of this file.